 Each week your goal is to pick the best 9 player fantasy team possible while staying under the 50,000 salary cap.
 Players will range in price according to skill, recent performance, matchup and history.
 In this format you have the ability to choose any player you desire without limit or restrictions each week.

 Sports Geek NFL Fantasy will mirror the current NFL league structure; 2 conferences, each with 4 divisions.
 During the 15-week regular season, divisional teams will play each other twice while the remaining 9 weeks will be played within the conference.
-Playoffs will follow the NFL's structure as well; 12 teams will compete in the postseason with the top 2 division winners from each conference receiving byes.
+Playoffs will follow a similar structure to the NFL; 12 teams will compete in the postseason with the top 2 division winners from each conference receiving byes.

-To see more information regarding playoffs, payouts, rules and entrants see the League Information on this page.
+To see more information regarding playoffs, payouts, and rules and see the League Information on this page.

 NFL Fantasy Challenge